Swiss International Air Lines

-Swiss International Air Lines AG, colloquially known as SWISS, is the flag carrier of Switzerland, operating scheduled services in Europe and to North America, South America, Africa and Asia.
-Zurich Airport serves as its sole hub and Geneva Airport as a focus city.
+Swiss International Air Lines AG, stylized as SWISS, is the flag carrier of Switzerland and a subsidiary of the Lufthansa Group, as well as a Star Alliance member.
+It operates scheduled services in Europe and to North America, South America, Africa and Asia.
+Zurich Airport serves as its main hub and Geneva Airport as its secondary hub.

+The company maintains its registered office and operational headquarters at EuroAirport Basel Mulhouse Freiburg in Basel.
+It also maintains offices in Kloten, near Zurich Airport.

 The airline was formed following the bankruptcy in 2002 of Swissair, Switzerland's then-flag carrier.
 The new airline was built around what had been Swissair's regional subsidiary, Crossair.
 Swiss retains Crossair's IATA code LX (Swissair's code was SR).
 It assumed Swissair's old ICAO code of SWR (Crossair's was CRX), to maintain international traffic rights.
-It is a member of Star Alliance and a subsidiary of the Lufthansa Group.
-Its headquarters are at EuroAirport Basel Mulhouse Freiburg near Basel, Switzerland, and an office at Zurich Airport in Kloten, Switzerland.
-The company's registered office is in Basel.